DevToys-app/DevToys/CONTRIBUTING.md

 # Internationalization and localization

 * After following `How to Build and Run DevToys from source`, open `src/DevToys.sln` with Visual Studio.
-* Copy the folder `dev/impl/DevToys/Strings/en` and rename the copied folder with the language indication of your choice.
+* Copy the folder `dev/impl/DevToys/Strings/en-US` and rename the copied folder with the language indication of your choice.
 For example, "fr-FR" for French (France).
 * Open each `.resw` files and translate the text.
-* Open `dev/impl/DevToys/LanguageManager.tt`.
-* [Copy the following block](https://github.com/veler/DevToys/blob/6c7e6ca48ea8fe2a313a917528e7751f6ec61be5/src/dev/impl/DevToys/LanguageManager.tt#L91-L96) and add it to the line below:
-* Change the `Identifier`, `DisplayName` and `Culture` to match your language.
-* Save the file.
-Visual Studio will ask you to confirm.
-Click Yes.
 * Build and Run the app and test your changes.

-// TODO: We should seriously consider a solution where contributors don't need to change LanguageManager.tt

 # Coding